phyver/GameShell/README.md

 #### BSD ???

-We haven't tested it a lot, but it should run on freeBSD once you install the
+We haven't tested it much, but it should run on freeBSD once you install the
 dependencies:

 ````